 Note that package and on-die parasitics, particularly resistive effects, can distort the I-V measurement data taken at pins relative to the behavior at the die pads expressed in IBIS models.
 Ensure that any voltage sweeps are performed as slowly as necessary to avoid distortions from reactive elements.
-Obtain an estimate of the package resistivity and take this into consideration when obtaining the I-V data.
+Obtain an estimate of the package resistivity and consider this when obtaining the I-V data.